yhuang85/mandy/build-source/source/physics/quantum-theory-of-fields.rst

 	\begin{equation*}
 		U(CPT) \psi^{AB}_{ab}(x) U^{-1}(CPT) = -(-1)^{2B} \psi^{AB \dagger}_{ab}(-x)
 	\end{equation*}

+A few words are needed, however, to justify the seemingly strange assumption on the product of inversion parities.
+Indeed, it is physically meaningless to specify any inversion parity for a single species of particles because it's just a phase.
+The only conditions that we've seen on the parities come from pairs of particles and their antiparticles, notably :math:`\eqref{eq_general_field_space_inversion_parity_relation}, \eqref{eq_general_field_time_inversion_parity_relation}`, and :math:`\eqref{eq_general_field_charge_inversion_parity_relation}`.
+We saw that the time and charge inversion parities are the same between the particle and its antiparticle, respectively.
+However, a sign :math:`(-1)^{2\jfrak}` is involved in the space inversion parity.
+So if we impose :math:`\eqref{eq_cpt_parities_product_assumption}` on one particle species, then it will fail on its antiparticle species if the particle in question is a fermion!
+We're eventually saved by the fact that the interaction density must involve an even number of fermions (cf. discussions in :ref:`sec_causality_and_antiparticles`).
+In any case :math:`\eqref{eq_cpt_parities_product_assumption}` is a fairly sloppy assumption, which cannot hold in general, but it also doesn't make a difference to the CPT theorem.

 Now suppose the interaction density :math:`\Hscr(x)` is defined by :math:`\eqref{eq_general_field_interaction_density}` as a linear combination of monomials like